Nick Thomas (theatre producer): Charitable work and organisational affiliations

 He is a fundraiser for Great Ormond Street Hospital and through his businesses has raised in excess of £1.2m for the Great Ormond Street Children's Hospital Charity.
-In 2017, Qdos Entertainment was included in the Friends of Adeona; a list recognising those fundraisers whose activities have had the greatest impact on the hospital's work and is the highest form of recognition that Great Ormond Street can bestow upon its supporters.
+In 2017, Qdos Entertainment was included in the Friends of Adeona, a list recognizing those fundraisers whose activities have had the greatest impact on the hospital's work, which is the highest form of recognition that Great Ormond Street Hospital can bestow upon its supporters.

 Thomas is a member of The Ivy Club, the Arts Club, Groucho Club and Soho House.

 Personal life

 Thomas was born in Blandford Forum Dorset, the son of a garage proprietor Douglas William Thomas, and the youngest of five children.

 In 1966 his family moved to Formby in Merseyside and, in 1967, to Scarborough, North Yorkshire.
 His first visit to a theatre was in 1967 to see 'The Bachelors Show' at The Futurist Theatre Scarborough.
 In 1970 he met Ken Dodd at The Futurist Theatre (after a show in which his wife-to-be was a Diddyman) and began a lifelong friendship with the entertainer.
 Dodd's early influence is credited by Thomas as his inspiration to start a career in show business.
 Thomas penned a tribute to Dodd in The Stage newspaper when the entertainer died in 2018.

 Thomas attended Gladstone Road Junior School 1967-1971 and Scarborough High School for Boys (renamed Graham School) 1971-1975.

 Thomas was married to Sandra Jane Thomas in 1985.
 They had their first child Verity in 1987 and their second child Christie in 1991.
-The couple have two grandchildren, Rupert, born 2014 and Cecilia, born 2017.
+The couple have two grandchildren, Rupert, born 2014, Cecilia, born 2017, Avery, born 2021 and Violet, born 2022.
 The family have homes in Scarborough, London, Cornwall and Estepona Spain.

 Thomas was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to the entertainment industry and charity.